Matrix Decomposition and Applications: Existence of Cholesky Decomposition via Recursive Calculation

-We then prove the existence of Cholesky decomposition using these lemmas. \begin{proof}[\textbf{of Theorem~\ref{theorem:cholesky-factor-exist}: Existence of Cholesky Decomposition Recursively}] For any positive definite matrix $\bA$, we can write out (since $a_{11}$ is positive by Lemma~\ref{lemma:positive-in-pd})
+Using these results, we now demonstrate the existence of the Cholesky decomposition via recursion. \begin{proof}[{of Theorem~\ref{theorem:cholesky-factor-exist}: existence of Cholesky decomposition recursively}] For any positive definite matrix $\bA$, note that $a_{11} > 0$ by Lemma~\ref{lemma:positive-in-pd}.
+We can express $\bA$ as:

-where
+where $\bR_1 =